jan-kasi/school-notes/notes/04 Williams Introductory Essay.md

 ---
-title: 05 Williams Introductory Essay
+title: 04 Williams Introductory Essay
-tags: [Notebooks/Philosophy/descartes]
+tags: [Notebooks/Philosophy/descartes, phil]
 created: '2021-03-17T09:47:39.955Z'
-modified: '2021-03-28T13:30:24.543Z'
+modified: '2021-05-22T12:10:09.690Z'
 ---

-# 05 Williams Introductory Essay
+# 04 Williams Introductory Essay
 Treat the *Meditations* as an exercise in thinking, a series of exercises, not as a book.
 Read it as if you know nothing before and attempt the exercise of the *Meditations*.